Nav Social Menu

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today at our Home in Vermont.

 Next up on today’s Thrifting with the Gals Blog Hop is Robyn from Robyn’s French Nest.
 Robyn is sharing 27 Ways to Use Thrifted Books in Home Decor.
-Robyn has the best ideas you won’t want to miss it!
+Robyn has the best ideas.
+You won’t want to miss them!

 Thrifting with the Gals